Skip to content

 report, status dragged, expanded.zoom70

-Drag the Status icon back to undo the sort:
+Drag the Status icon back to undo the grouping:

 report, status dragged back.zoom70